-- 3.1 Students are encouraged to seek an informal resolution of the matter about which they are concerned before beginning the formal Procedure.
-Informal explorations of possible ways in which a matter may be resolved will not prejudice the consideration of a later formal submission. - 3.2 Marks allocated to work which has not been double-marked can be challenged by students either informally (via re-marking) or as part of an appeal.
+- 3.1 Students are encouraged to seek an informal resolution of the matter about which they are concerned before beginning the formal Regulations.
+Informal explorations of possible ways in which a matter may be resolved will not prejudice the consideration of a later formal submission.
+The University recognizes that an informal approach is most likely to be of use in respect of complaints rather than appeals against academic outcomes. - 3.2 Marks allocated to work which has not been double-marked can be challenged by students either informally (via re-marking) or as part of an appeal.
 Work which has been double-marked cannot be challenged or the subject of an Appeal.
-Details of the procedure are available from the relevant University Service Offices.
+Details of the Regulations are available from the relevant University Service Offices.
 Under the Submission of Work for Assessment Policy the outcome should normally be available within a further 10 working days.

 - 3.3 Students should make every attempt to submit their case concerning a provisional academic result (whether singly or double marked) before the Board of Examiners meets.
 This is in Students' best interests as an early decision can then be made.
 Where the interval between the notification of an academic result and a meeting of the Board of Examiners is less than 10 working days, consideration of an appeal shall be postponed until after the relevant Board of Examiners has met.
-At this point, the formal academic appeals procedure shall be followed. - 3.4 Should these steps not resolve the matter to the Student's satisfaction, the Student may submit an academic appeal or complaint under Stage One of the Procedure.
+At this point, the formal academic appeals Regulations shall be followed. - 3.4 Should these steps not resolve the matter to the Student's satisfaction, the Student may submit an academic appeal or complaint under Stage One of the Regulations.